In This Article

 When it comes to bad habits, the little things we do can range from irritating and innocuous (like chewing gum loudly) to downright life-threatening (like texting while driving).
 In between, there’s a full gamut of activities that may be pleasurable in the short term but not so great in the long term.
 For many, a common habit is “cracking” one’s joints—whether it's your back, neck, or knuckles.
-But, is that really that big of a deal?
+But, is it really that big of a deal?
 We spoke with two chiropractors to find out.
 Keep reading to see what they have to say about cracking your neck.

 Is It Bad to Crack Your Neck?